-If you’re looking for creative ways to cut the sugar this month, a great place to start is by upping the kale.
-We’ve all heard that leafy, green veggies have tons of nutritional benefits, such as iron and vitamins A and C, and kale is certainly no exception.
+If you’re looking for creative ways to cut some sugar this month, a great place to start is by upping your intake of nutrient-dense ingredients like kale.
+We’ve all heard that leafy green veggies have tons of nutritional benefits, such as iron and vitamins A and C, and kale is certainly no exception.